smorenospace/SlurmTorchHarmony/README.md

 ## Slurm basics

-In the following, the procedure for launch works with slurms is detailed step by step.
-The next image provide a simple overview of the hardware machine available and how slurm asign the resources using this code example:
+In the following, the procedure for launch works with slurms is detailed step by step. **{\color{red}{NEVER LAUNCH CODE WITH PYTHON, ALWAYS USE SLURM THROUGH THE FOLLOWING COMMANDS}}** `#f03c15`.
+The next image provide a simple overview of the hardware machine available (yellow=idle, red=alloc, black=restricted) and how slurm asign the resources using this code example:

         sbatch
         –node=machine1